barvch/generador-de-sandbox/README.md

 * RHEL 8
 * FortiOS

-The goal behind this project is to automate the process of creating and configuring virtual machines using an input file in which you can provide generic and individual data for each VM, for example:
+###  Input file - Generic Values

+This tool expects some mandatory and necessary values foreach VM, regardless of the operating system that you want to install inside the machine, such as:

 * Credentials
-* Number and Size of Hard Drives
+* Hard Drive(s): Number & Size
-* RAM number and RAM type
+* RAM: Number & Type
 * Hostname
 * Network Configuration per interface
-    * DHCP
+    * Type ( DHCP / Static )
-    * Static
+    * Virtual Switch associated

+### Input file - Individual values

+Depending on the operating system that is intended to be installed within the VM, the tool expects some mandatory values and other optional values that must be specified within the input file.

-In the input file, relevant data can be set depending of the OS you want to install.
-The list of this particular values foreach SO, aswell as the data type and lenght can be found [here].
+The full documentation and list of this individual values available per SO can be found [here].

-## Requirements by the tool:
+## Requirements by the tool

-* The [Linux Subsystem] for Windows with the following packages:
+* Any flavor of the [Linux Subsystem for Windows] installed and running on the Hyper-V host with the following packages installed:

-    - *whois* - To create hashed password values
+    - **whois** - To create valid hashed password values for Unix
-    - *dos2unix* - To remove EOL issues
+    - **dos2unix** - To remove EOL issues with Windows/Unix

+* In order to be an Hyper-V Host, first you need to install the Hyper-V role in order to run this tool; if the tool detects that the role is not present in the Server, it will install it for you and reboot the server in order to apply changes.

 ## Post-Instalación